quan612/TestPlaneTicket/README.md

 A Simple Selenium project written in Java to demonstrate how I build the test automation in my workplace.

-## Getting Started
+## Introduction
-The test can be run as TestNG test, using @Test annotations or using Cucumber feature file in which the steps are separated into different classes.

 The project follows page object framework design pattern.
-Page objects classes contain elements, methods, actions, behaviors for a page.
+The page objects classes contain page elements, methods, actions, test methods for a page.
 Then there are separated tests - cucumber or testNG, calling to these methods and perform assertions.

 ## Project structure